Indo-Parthian kingdom: Representation of Indo-Parthian devotees

-On their coins and in the art of Gandhara, Indo-Parthians are depicted with short crossover jackets and large baggy trousers, possibly supplemented by chap-like over-trousers.
+On their coins and in the art of Gandhara, the Indo-Parthians are depicted with short crossover jackets and large baggy trousers, possibly supplemented by chap-like over-trousers.
 Their jackets are adorned with rows of decorative rings or medals.
-Their hair is usually bushy and contained with a headband, a practise largely adopted by the Parthians from the 1st century AD.
+Their hair is usually bushy and contained with a headband, a practise largely adopted by the Parthians from the 1st century CE.

 Individuals in Indo-Parthian attire are sometimes shown as actors in Buddhist devotional scenes.
-It is usually considered that most of the excavations that were done at Sirkap near Taxila by John Marshall relate to Indo-Parthian layers, although more recent scholarship sometimes relates them to the Indo-Greeks instead.
-These archaeological researches provided a quantity of Hellenistic artifacts combined with elements of Buddhist worship (stupas).
-Some other temples, such as nearby Jandial may have been used as a Zoroastrian fire temple.
+It is usually considered that most of the excavations that were done at Sirkap, near Taxila, by John Marshall relate to Indo-Parthian layers, but more recent scholarship sometimes relates them instead to the Indo-Greeks.
+That archaeological research has provided a quantity of Hellenistic artifacts combined with elements of Buddhist worship (stupas).
+Some other temples, such as in nearby Jandial, may have been used as a Zoroastrian fire temple.

 Buddhist sculptures

-The statues found at Sirkap in the late Scythian to Parthian level (level 2, 1–60 AD) suggest an already developed state of Gandharan art at the time or even before Parthian rule.
+The statues found at Sirkap in the late Scythian to Parthian level (level 2, 1–60 CE) suggest a developed state of Gandharan art at the time or even before Parthian rule.
 A multiplicity of statues, ranging from Hellenistic gods, to various Gandharan lay devotees, are combined with what are thought as some of the early representations of the Buddha and Bodhisattvas.
-Today, it is still unclear when the Greco-Buddhist art of Gandhara exactly emerged, but the findings in Sirkap do indicate that this art was already highly developed before the advent of the Kushans.
+Today, it is still unclear when the Greco-Buddhist art of Gandhara exactly emerged, but the findings in Sirkap do indicate that the art had been highly developed before the advent of the Kushans.

 Stone palettes

-Numerous stone palettes found in Gandhara are considered as good representatives of Indo-Parthian art.
+Numerous stone palettes found in Gandhara are considered to be good representatives of Indo-Parthian art.
 These palettes combine Greek and Persian influences, together with a frontality in representations which is considered as characteristic of Parthian art.
-Such palettes have only been found in archaeological layers corresponding to Indo-Greek, Indo-Scythian and Indo-Parthian rule, and are essentially unknown the preceding Mauryan layers or the succeeding Kushan layers.
+Such palettes have been found only in archaeological layers corresponding to Indo-Greek, Indo-Scythian and Indo-Parthian rule, and are essentially unknown the preceding Mauryan layers or the succeeding Kushan layers.

-Very often these palettes represent people in Greek dress in mythological scenes, but a few of them represent people in Parthian dress (head-bands over bushy hair, crossed-over jacket on a bare chest, jewelry, belt, baggy trousers).
-A palette from the Naprstek Museum in Prague shows an Indo-Parthian king seated crossed-legged on a large sofa, surrounded by two attendants also in Parthian dress.
-They are shown drinking and serving wine.
+The palettes very often represent people in Greek dress in mythological scenes, but a few of them represent people in Parthian dress (head-bands over bushy hair, crossed-over jacket on a bare chest, jewelry, belt, baggy trousers).
+A palette from the Naprstek Museum in Prague shows an Indo-Parthian king, seated crossed-legged on a large sofa, surrounded by two attendants also in Parthian dress.
+They are shown to be drinking and serving wine.